 Where Bunions Come From—Nature vs. Nurture

 Bunions have been associated with certain lifestyle choices—for example, wearing high-heeled shoes or footwear with tight, constricting toe boxes.
 Contrary to popular belief, these choices do not create the deformity.
-Rather, they will accelerate the progression of an existing bunion and often aggravate a painful response.
+Rather, they will accelerate the progression of an existing bunion and often aggravate the painful condition.
 It’s perhaps unsurprising, then, that the majority of bunion patients are women.

 Most people don’t have perfect feet—in fact, up to 60% of the population inherited some kind of mechanical flaw in their foot structure, and certain flaws predispose a person to developing bunions because the foot is unstable and bones slowly change position (like the first metatarsal tilting inward).